oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 these MAY contain path expressions [OData-URL, section 5.1.1.15](#ODataURL), which the service evaluates on the binding parameter value.
 Such parameters are encoded as name/value pairs where the name is the name of the parameter followed by `@expressionUrl` and the value is the common expression.
-As the following example demonstrates, even non-transient entities can be passed as non-binding action parameters in this way.
+As the following example demonstrates, non-transient entities can be passed as non-binding action parameters through a resource path in this way.

 ::: example
 Example 49: An employee requests leave from their manager for the next two weeks: